photon-labs/framework/phresco-framework-runner/delivery/README.txt

 ---------------

 Phresco framework can be run on any platform.
 It requires Java to be present on the machine.
-Check if JAVA_HOME (JDK path Ex:- c:\Program Files\Java\jdk1.6.0_18) is set and Java bin is included in the PATH (c:\Program Files\Java\jdk1.6.0_18\bin).
+Check if JAVA_HOME ( E.g., Dir:\Java\jdk1.6.0_18) is set and Java bin is included in the PATH (Dir:\Java\jdk1.6.0_18\bin).

 Steps to start the Phresco Framework